rootpasss/CRUD/README.md

 Basic CRUD application using MySQL

-**Right now the application is working in only 3 fronts, these are:**
+**The application works in 4 expected fronts, these are:**

 - Creation of record.
 - Read a record.
 - Update a record.
+- Delete a record.

 In addition there are pending some source code changes to improve scalability and prevent code duplication.